 - Congestive heart failure, renal failure both can present with similar findings due to excess fluid in the spongy tissue of the lung

-Examples of idiopathic (unknown causes) forms of interstitial lung disease include:
+Examples of idiopathic (unknown causes) forms of ILD include:

 - Bronchiolitis obliterans with organizing pneumonia (BOOP), sometimes known as cryptogenic organizing pneumonia (COP)